-We are aware of at least two reports in December 2019 concerning gun deaths:
+We are aware of at least one report in December 2020 concerning a gun death:

-We are aware of at least four inquests in December 2019 relating to gun deaths:
+We are aware of at least two reports in December 2020 relating to gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least four reports in December 2019 that we believe to be armed domestic violence and/or victim known to perpetrator, including:
+We are aware of at least seven reports in December 2020 we believe to be armed domestic violence and/or victim known to perpetrator:

 Licensed Gun Owners/Dealers/Legal Guns and Ammunition

-We are aware of at least seven reports in December 2019 that we believe relate to licensed gun owners/dealers/legal guns and ammunition, including:
+We are aware of at least two reports in December 2020 that relate to licensed gun owners/dealers/legal guns and ammunition:

-In addition, we note at least eight incidents involving the use of police Tasers.
+We note at least three reports involving the use of police Tasers including:

 Stolen Guns and Ammunition

-We are aware of at least one report in December 2019 relating to seven stolen guns:
+We are aware of at least four reports in December 2020 that relate to stolen guns and ammunition:

 Animal Death and Injury

-We are aware of at least two reports in December 2019 of animal cruelty and/or death involving a gun, including:
+We are aware of at least six reports in December 2020 of animal cruelty and/or death involving a gun, including: